Fact Sheet 473

 Stribild was approved in 2012 as an ARV for adults with HIV infection who have not yet taken any antiretroviral drugs.
 The FDA is requiring Gilead to study the drug’s safety in women and children.
 People with liver or kidney problems may not be able to take Stribild.

-There are no absolute rules about when to start antiretroviral therapy (ART).
+While antiretroviral therapy (ART) is now recommended for all people living with HIV, there are no absolute rules about when to start antiretroviral therapy (ART).
 You and your health care provider should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking ART.
 Fact Sheet 404 has more information about guidelines for the use of ART.
 If you take Stribild, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.

 Stribild provides three drugs in one pill.
 It can be more convenient to use Stribild than some other combinations of drugs.
 This could mean fewer missed doses and better control of HIV.
 Stribild can be an effective regimen of ARVs in one pill.